$0 Iran → Australia Skilled Migration Guide — Quick-Start Checklist

 The Australian Sanctions Office issues advisories to the DHA and to the financial sector identifying payment patterns associated with sanctions circumvention.
 For Iranian visa fee payments, the documented red flags are:

-Routing through UAE or Turkey without documented source of wealth.
-Funds arriving in Australia from Dubai or Istanbul routing hubs are not automatically problematic — but they trigger a higher scrutiny threshold.
-If the funds are accompanied by a source-of-funds declaration that documents property ownership, employment income, or other verifiable assets, the scrutiny clears.
-Without documentation, it sits in a review queue.
+Routing through Turkey or another third country without documented source of wealth.
+Routing is a compliance concern, not an automatic prohibition.
+If funds are accompanied by a source-of-funds declaration that documents property ownership, employment income, or other verifiable assets, the audit trail is clearer.

 Structured payments.
 Multiple smaller payments that collectively add up to the visa fee — made over several weeks to stay below individual transfer thresholds — are flagged as structuring, which is a specific AUSTRAC concern regardless of whether the source of funds is legitimate.